Eutrepe/waveButton/README.md

 - modern browser - YES
 - ie11 - YES
-- ie10 and lower - I do not even checked but probably ie9 && ie10 yes :)
+- ie10 and lower - I did not even check but probably ie9 && ie10 yes :)

 ##TODO

 - more tests
-- add more effects
+- add more effects and then change plugin name :)
 - make documentation and example use :)